Jeffersonlii/LoLGenius/readme.md

 -   Users can specify 10 champions, patch number, and gamemode to give direct params to the model
 -   Conduct some sort of dimensionality reduction analysis
+-   accompany each dataset/model with mmr/champion distribution graph

 # Dataset Gathering Method